 end.
 A mass extinction at the end of the Permian Period had eliminated

 most of the species of life that had existed throughout the Paleozoic Era.
 Sometimes called the Age of Dinosaurs because this era becomes dominated by dinosaurs and reptiles.
+But so much more happened during the 3 periods of the Mesozoic.

 The temperatures, both on land and in the ocean, were much higher than during the Paleozoic, and climates were more tropical in nature.
 Despite this, the seas were lower, leaving different types of land masses for life to deal with.
 Over all the Mesozoic Era was dryer than in the Paleozoic Era.
 There were more deserts and less marshland.